aonalan/CSS_545/HW3_StateManagement/README.txt

 (5 Points) The various states that you must consider for your app, why you must consider it, and what must happen in each state

+    For our app specifically we must consider the following states as mentioned above:

+    Foreground:
+        Why Consider: This is when the user is interacting directly with the timer/application.

+        What Must Happen: Should display the timer and countdown.
+Should allow users to start, pause, or reset the timer.

+    Inactive:
+        Why Consider: If the user switches applications temporarily, the app should retain the current state of the timer.

+        What Must Happen: The timer should continue counting down in the background without any interruption.
+The app should save the timer’s state and handle being resumed.

+    Background:
+        Why Consider: Again, the timer should continue running even when the user is not actively using the application.

+        What Must Happen: We must maintain the countdown and use background services (or notifications) to handle the timer in this state.
+We must ensure that the application is able to send notification or sound an alarm when the timer runs out while the application is in the background.

+    Suspended:
+        Why Consider: The application could be suspended if resources are limited.

+        What Must Happen: We must save the current timer state before suspension occurs.
+Then when the user returns to the application, we can resume.
+Ideally if possible, we would continue the timer through a background process.

+    Terminated:
+        Why Consider: If the application is terminated timer progress will be lost unless saved.

+        What Must Happen: Periodically save the timer state so that it could persist across sessions if we want to.
+When the application reopens we can check to see if the timer should still be running or not and resume it if it should still be active.